 Returning to basketball following Quarantine life

 For the past two months plus we have all been limited to quarantine life, but it finally appears that things may be taking a turn for the best.
-As our towns, cities, and country re-opens and we get back to our respective sports and daily activities it is important that we prepare our bodies for these familiar stresses.
-Two months off from any activity would lead to de-training and it is important we understand that our bodies and performance may not be quite up to par to where it was prior to lockdown.
+As our towns, cities, and country re-open and we get back to our respective sports and daily activities it is important that we prepare our bodies for these familiar stresses.
+Two months off from any activity would lead to de-training and it is important we understand that our bodies and performance may not be quite up to par with where it was prior to lockdown.
 So this blog is for all our weekend warriors and specifically our basketball athletes out there who are itching to get back after it.
 If you have not been able to participate in your “normal” workout routine I caution you to be sure to start back slow and trust and embrace the process.
-Our bodies have a funny way of remembering how to move the way we wish it too but it takes time and it is important not to go 0-1000 in one day.
+Our bodies have a funny way of remembering how to move the way we wish it to but it takes time and it is important not to go 0-1000 in one day.

 Sleep

 As Chris had mentioned in our previous blog, we are a chronically-deprived society that lives off of 4 hours of sleep and 5 cups of coffee to get us through our days.
 I hope that many of you took advantage of working from home and were able to attain the recommended sleep of 6-8 hours without having to deal with the daily commute.
 I am not sure about everyone else but I know if I am not sleeping well the night before I am not myself the next day.
-In order to be able to function at the highest level and continue to push ourselves in sport and exercise, we need to be getting the proper amount of sleep.
+In order to be able to function at the highest level and continue to push ourselves in sports and exercise, we need to be getting the proper amount of sleep.
 If you need tips on how to sleep better please refer to our previous post.

 Exercise

-With limited access to gym and parks over the lockdown, I know it was difficult for many to get out there and stay active especially at home.
+With limited access to the gym and parks over the lockdown, I know it was difficult for many to get out there and stay active, especially at home.
 I hope that some of us have referred to our Myokinetix Youtube page for some home workout ideas.
 For our basketball players out there I know that many of the local courts have taken down the hoops and nets so I hope you got some shots up in the backyard.
-As the courts start to open back up I know I just want to get out there and run but there are a few things that we can do beforehand to make sure that we can potentially reduce risk of injury.
+As the courts start to open back up I know I just want to get out there and run but there are a few things that we can do beforehand to make sure that we can potentially reduce the risk of injury.

 We will discuss the importance of mobility/flexibility, single-leg exercises, Plyometrics, and cardiovascular endurance.